Enea-13/Enea-13/README.md

 ### What I currently Do

-- 🔭 I’m currently working as a Freelance Developer.
+- 🔭 I’m currently working as a professional Freelance Developer.
 - :computer: Most used line of code `console.log(some variable)`

 #### Current Top Tech-stack I use